BlogDestinationsHiking in the Austrian Alps in 2026

 Innsbruck

-Innsbruck is the capital of Austria’s western state of Tyrol.
+Innsbruck hiking guide is the capital of Austria’s western state of Tyrol.
 This larger city has more to offer than the smaller villages, but also more people.
 There are cable cars up to the mountaintops and an abundance of fantastic hiking routes.
 One thing that really sets this city apart is their free hiking program.
 You can get a guide and rent boots and bags for free (with limited availability).
-If you want to walk to Innsbruck, this self-guided walking tour from Garmish to Innsbruck is certainly a wonderful way to arrive!
+If you want to walk to Innsbruck, this self-guided Garmisch to Innsbruck walking tour is certainly a wonderful way to arrive!

 Zell am See